lscalese/global-archiver-sample/README.md

 docker stop mirror-demo-master
 ```

-Check the global mapping again and now it should be setup "OnBecomePrimary" event performed by ZMIRROR routine.
+Check the global mapping again, and now it should be setup "OnBecomePrimary" event performed by ZMIRROR routine.

 ### Check data access